 It depends.
 Sometimes it’s a State Prosecutor and other times it’s a Federal Prosecutor.

 How Much Does an Internet Crime Lawyer Cost?

 Potential clients will always have the opportunity to schedule a free consultation with The SoCal Law Network attorneys.
 After discussing the specifics of your case, our team will be able to discuss rates with you.
-Typically, Orange County defense attorneys charge a flat fee, however some cases may warrant an hourly rate depending on the complexities involved.
+Typically, Orange County criminal attorneys charge a flat fee, however some cases may warrant an hourly rate depending on the complexities involved.

 Have you or a loved one been accused of committing an internet crime?
 Contact The SoCal Law Network to speak with an experienced Laguna Hills and Orange County internet crime attorney to defend you against the charges.
 Call 949-305-7995 to schedule a free consultation today.